fiaannalia/fiaannalia.github.io/content/authors/admin/_index.md

 # Status emoji
 status:
-  icon:
+  icon: 📊

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Data Analyst/Data Scientist/ML Engineer
+role: Data Analyst / Data Scientist / ML Engineer

 # Organizations/Affiliations to display in Biography blox
 organizations: